kenmoini/go-zones/README.md

 ## Deployment - As a Container

-This boilerplate comes with a `Containerfile` that can be built with Docker or Podman with the following command:
+GoZones comes with a `Containerfile` that can be built with Docker or Podman with the following command:

 ```bash
 # Build the container